cfbolz/pypy-15-blog/blogpost.rst

 In early 2003 a group of Python people met in Hildesheim (Germany) for the first of many week long development sprints, organized by Holger Krekel.
 During that week a group of people showed up and started working on the core interpreter.
-May 2003 a second sprint was organized by Laura Creighton and Jacob Halén in Gothenburg (Sweden).
+In May 2003 a second sprint was organized by Laura Creighton and Jacob Halén in Gothenburg (Sweden).
 And already at that sprint enough of the Python bytecodes and data structures were implemented to make it possible to run a program that computed how much money everybody had to pay for the food bills of the week.
 And